 - 1½-2 cups refried black beans or 2 cans of refried black beans

 - 1 16 ounce bag blue corn or yellow corn tortilla chips

 - 2 ½ cups shredded Monterey jack or pepper jack cheese

 - 1 Gazpacho Salsa recipe

 - PLACE tortilla chips on a baking sheet.

 - HEAT under a broiler until cheese melts.
-WATCH CLOSELY as these can burn FAST (speaking from personal experience) and then
+WATCH CLOSELY as these can burn FAST

 - TOP with the Gazpacho Salsa.